ESG Promotion

 Kaneka’s Environmental Health and Safety Management Regulations and Quality Management Regulations clearly define the actions and responsibilities expected of Group companies.
 Encouraging employees to be proactive, we endeavor to reduce environmental impacts and occupational accident risks, as well as to improve our crisis response capabilities in case of natural disasters and product accidents.

-We conduct ESG evaluation audits to ensure that our business activities and labor practices comply with laws and regulations.
-In fiscal 2023, we conducted audits at all Kaneka business divisions, 30 Group companies in Japan, and 20 Group companies overseas in the area of competition laws like the Antimonopoly Act in Japan.
-Executives of Kaneka and of certain Group companies in Japan who are involved in sales, purchasing, and business development are required to undergo antitrust law compliance training and submit a written oath.
-At Group companies in Japan, we confirmed the preparation status of issues related to the April 2024 revision of the Labor Standards Act, ensured employees took at least five days of paid leave annually, and checked overall leave usage.
+We conduct ESG evaluation audits to ensure that our business activities and labor-related matters comply with laws and regulations.
+In FY2024, we conducted audits across all Kaneka business divisions, 31 Group companies in Japan, and 20 Group companies overseas to evaluate compliance with competition laws, such as Japan’s Antimonopoly Act.
+Managers of Kaneka and certain Group companies in Japan involved in sales, purchasing, and business development are required to undergo antitrust compliance training and submit a written pledge.

 ESG Education